Pietermaritzburg Girls' High School

-Pietermaritzburg Girls' High School (GHS) is a girls' high school, with a boarding establishment, situated in Pietermaritzburg, KwaZulu-Natal, South Africa.
+Pietermaritzburg Girls' High School (GHS) is a semi-private, all girls, day and boarding school situated in the urban city of Pietermaritzburg, KwaZulu-Natal, South Africa.

-Overview

-The school has ±216 boarders and 1200 day pupils.
-There is a house system consisting of 10 houses.
-A peer counselling programme began in 1996.

-The school motto is Cheerfulness with Industry.

 History

 The school was founded in 1920 in the family mansion of Morningside, the home of Peter and Mary Davis.
-In 1925, Morningside became the boarding establishment.
+In 1925, Morningside became a boarding establishment.
 The main school building, designed after the style of Sir Herbert Baker, is now a National Monument.

-Sport

-A full programme of sporting activities is available.
-Facilities include: